Understanding Litigation Funding: What You Need to Know

 What are the different types of Litigation Funding?

-Single-case Funding
+Single-Case Funding

 Portfolio Funding

-Defense-side Funding
+Corporate Funding

 What is Litigation Funding?